 My husband and I moved to Halfway, OR in November.
 My friend tells me that a plant we have on our septic mound is dangerous to keep around.
 She says this succulent is very dangerous if you get it in your eyes.
 I'm wondering if you can tell me about this plant.
-If I need to get rid of it, what is the best way?- Baker County, OR
+If I need to get rid of it, what is the best way?

 Based on your photo that looks to be myrtle spurge, a Euphorbia.

-The profile for this plant is found on the Oregon Noxious Weeds website.
+The profile for myrtle spurge is found on the Oregon Noxious Weeds.

 Best of luck controlling this plant.
 It probably is well-suited to your site, but not a family friendly plant.